johanneskiel/ESP32_Tech_Stack_01/README.md

 ### 1_2_ESP32 setup/setup_test
 Basic ESP32 hardware setup with GPIO pins.
 Make LED blink and output potentiometer values via Serial.
 #### hands on:
-- Mount the ESP32 on the breadboard and connect the potentiometer to the correct pins (see code)
+- Mount the ESP32 on the breadboard and connect the potentiometer to the correct pins (see ESP_poti.png)
 - Observe how the sketch code shows the potentiometer values in the Serial Monitor (turn the potentiometer)